Alessandro Borghese: Culinary style and philosophy

+Borghese combines food with his other passion of music.
 While cooking, Borghese often listens to songs of the English rock band Led Zeppelin, the American rock band Red Hot Chili Peppers, early 1990s hip-hop, Italian singer-songwriter and poet Vasco Rossi, and Italian singer-songwriter and musician Pino Daniele.
 In "Vasco Rossi – Cambia-Menti Kitchen Shuffle Origine" of his 2014 audiobook Kitchen Shuffle.
 Storie di cucina in musica, he wrote that Italian cuisine is "a story of men and women and their great passion and attention to tradition and local products, a unique art, a precious vocation that never ceases to amaze, it is our being Italian, we are the only ones capable of asking what's for dinner during lunch."
+Borghese is a supporter of the Sanremo Festival, saying that one watches its final "like Italy playing in the World Cup".
+For the 2022 Sanremo Music Festival, he expressed his support for Elisa as competitor and Cesare Cremonini as guest, and associated the main protagonists with a recipe.
+About whether "everyone now thinks of themselves as Michelin-starred, connoisseurs, and great gourmets", Borghese said: "Come on, we Italians are like that.
+We're all Formula One drivers, we're all soccer coaches.
+Cooking is part of us, and obviously many of us enjoy trying our hand at it.
+And then one more cooking show is better than one more political talk show."